Los Alamos National Laboratory: Safety management

-In August 2011, a near criticality incident happened with eight rods of plutonium placed close to each other to take a photo.
-In the aftermath, 12 of 14 of the lab's safety staff left in anger about their advice being dismissed by the management.
-Without safety management, the Plutonium Facility PF-4 was shut down in 2013 and is still closed in 2017 because the lab fails to meet expectations.
-As a consequence, the U.S. Department of Energy, sought alternative suppliers the LANL's management contract.
+In August 2011, the close placement of eight plutonium rods for a photo nearly led to a criticality incident.
+The photo shoot, which was directed by the laboratory's management, was one of several factors relating to unsafe management practices that led to the departure of 12 of the lab's 14 safety staff.
+The criticality incident was one of several that led the Department of Energy to seek alternative bids to manage the laboratory after the 2018 expiration of the LANS contract.

-The lab was penalized with a $57 million reduction in its 2014 budget over the February 14, 2014 accident at the Waste Isolation Pilot Plant for which it was partly responsible.
+The lab was penalized with a $57 million reduction in its 2014 budget over the February 14, 2014, accident at the Waste Isolation Pilot Plant for which it was partly responsible.

 In August 2017, the improper storage of plutonium metal could have triggered a criticality accident, and subsequently staff failed to declare the failure as required by procedure.

+LANL surveys the air, soil, sediment, groundwater, and surface water surrounding the Laboratory to ensure that contaminants from these operations do not pose problems to workers or the public.
+LANL contracted with Locus Technologies to build its Intellus NM database to make the results of environmental monitoring activities accessible to the public.

 Extended operations

 With support of the National Science Foundation, LANL operates one of the three National High Magnetic Field Laboratories in conjunction with and located at two other sites Florida State University in Tallahassee, Florida, and University of Florida in Gainesville, Florida.

 Los Alamos National Laboratory is a partner in the Joint Genome Institute (JGI) located in Walnut Creek, California.
 JGI was founded in 1997 to unite the expertise and resources in genome mapping, DNA sequencing, technology development, and information sciences pioneered at the three genome centers at University of California's Lawrence Berkeley National Laboratory (LBNL), Lawrence Livermore National Laboratory (LLNL), and LANL.

 The Integrated Computing Network (ICN) is a multi-security level network at the LANL integrating large host supercomputers, a file server, a batch server, a printer and graphics output server and numerous other general purpose and specialized systems.
 IBM Roadrunner, which was part of this network, was the first supercomputer to hit petaflop speeds.

 Until 1999, The Los Alamos National Laboratory hosted the arXiv e-print archive.
 The arXiv is currently operated and funded by Cornell University.

 The coreboot project was initially developed at LANL.

 In the recent years, the Laboratory has developed a major research program in systems biology modeling, known at LANL under the name q-bio.

 Several serials are published by LANL: